-Your home health aide works under the supervision of a registered nurse, and a VNS Health representative is available to talk 24 hours a day.
+A registered nurse supervises your home health aide, and a VNS Health representative is available to talk 24 hours a day.
 Your registered nurse will routinely check in on your loved one to ensure that they are well and healthy.

-Our home health aides have also been trained to connect with and support veterans and to provide respectful care to members of the LGBTQ+ community.
+Our home health aides have also been trained to support veterans and provide respectful care to members of the LGBTQ+ community.

 Caring for an aging loved one can be stressful, overwhelming, and even frustrating.
-You may find yourself worrying when you’re not around and spending time thinking about your loved one instead of relaxing or living your life.
+You may worry when you’re not around or spend time thinking about your loved one instead of relaxing or living your life.

-By hiring a home health aide, you’re actually prioritizing your loved one’s needs and your own — this is key to not burning out as a caregiver.
+By hiring a home health aide, you’re actually prioritizing both your loved one’s needs and your own.
+This is key to not burning out as a caregiver.

 A home health aide can help ease your worries and give you peace of mind.
 With VNS Health, you can know that your loved one is in good hands.

 Does Insurance Cover Personal Care Services?